danielfoxp2/phone_billing/api_documentation.md

 #### Validations of Content
 The content validation takes care of information domain and required fields.

-Below are described error messages for each content validation of call records:
+Below are described error messages for each content validation of call records.

 #### when it does not contains the id field or the id is null or empty